commonsharp/SurvivalProject-Server/README.md

 # 31/03/2017
 * Training modes are now working, but after you finish a training, there's an option to change to another training mode, and that doesn't work yet.
 * King survival mode is working.
 * You can now buy, sell and use scrolls.
+You don't lose/gain money when you buy/sell a scroll yet.
 * Fixed a bug where if the two teams had an equal number of players and a new player joined the room, he would be assigned to the red team, instead of the blue team.

 # 30/03/2017